siderolabs/omni-docs/content/docs/how-to-guides/how-to-export-cluster-template/index.md

 ---
-title: "How to Export a Cluster Template from a Cluster Created in the UI"
+title: "Export a Cluster Template from a Cluster Created in the UI"
 description: "A guide on how to export a cluster template from a cluster created in the UI."
 draft: false
 weight: 60